 CNG stands for Compressed Natural Gas.
 The gas tank packages consist of a number of gas tanks which are positioned together.
 A truck with a full tank can hold up to 150 kg of fuel.
-A bus with a full tank can hold up to 290 kg of fuel.

 The pressure in the gas tank and the fuel system can exceed 230 bar when refuelling.